 2. Obtain correct software

-PI downloads application specific to the NIH grant program they are applying to.
+PI should thoroughly review the instructions in the application specific to the NIH grant program to which they are applying.
 Applications are available at NIH Guide for Grants and Contracts or at http://www.grants.gov/ under “Find Grant Opportunities” using the funding opportunity number or Catalogue of Federal Domestic Assistance (CFDA) number.

-6. Submit final proposal to OSPA for review at least 5 business days before
+5. Submit final proposal to OSPA for review at least 5 business days before agency’s deadline